 Speak With Witnesses

 In personal injury cases, including wrongful death cases, witness statements are vital.
 That’s why it’s imperative to interview witnesses and go through their statements.
-Memories often fade fast, so you’ll want to act quickly while the details of the accident are still fresh in their minds.
+Memories often fade fast, so you will want to act quickly while the details of the accident are still fresh in their minds.

 Also, stay ahead regarding witness information.
 This way, even if a witness decides to relocate or change their address or other contact information, you’ll have a way to reach them.
 Some wrongful death lawsuits take years to close, either due to a lengthy trial or settlement.
 So having updated witness information is a must.